petermr/tigr2ess/dictionaries/creating_dictionaries.md

 * `id="CM.myterpenes.0"` a universal identifier over ContentMine dictionaries.

 ### goof-up!!
 The entry for `pineol` is not a chemical compound!
 That's because I mistyped `cineol`!
-And that's why we never found it's entry.
+And that's why we never found its entry.
 Wikidata did a fuzzy search and found `pineal` .
-** this is a warning to check everything!
+**This is a warning to check everything!
 Don't trust Wikidata blindly.
-Or anything else!
+Or anything else!**